- Wissenschaftliche Weiterbildung

 - I see that the first admission round has started and some students have already received admission letters.
 However, I have not received anything.

 - How long do I have to wait before I receive an answer?

-- I am not at home in August and September to receive the admission letter.
+- I am not at home during admision period to receive the admission letter.
 What do I do?

 - I have been accepted but am waiting to hear back from other universities.
 Can the stated registration period be extended?

 - Do I have to enrol in person?